jbhovell/movie-ratings/README.md

+# Movie Ratings

+Use key words to search movie titles from http://img.omdbapi.com

+Calculate the average ratings of each movie's rating scores from multiple resources.

+Sort movies by the average ratings from high to low.

-todo
+## todo

-only display title and avg rating

-look better in handlerbars
+- look better in handlerbars

-fix test
+- fix test

-better way to store api key, google secret?
+- better way to store api key, google secret?#